connorslike/CJSlike.github.io/projects/project-3.md

 labels:
   - HTML
   - CSS
-summary: Practive designing and implimenting a website
+summary: Practive designing and implementing a website
 ---